stiggyy/hopscotchBot/readMe.md

 - A readme (what youre viewing right now)
 - Hopscotch's invite link
-- Most updated source code
+- Most recent source code
 - A link to discord.py's API

 I will update this periodically.